wearpants/twiggy/doc/configuration.rst

 .. currentmodule:: twiggy

 This part discusses how to configure twiggy's output of messages.
 You should do this once, near the start of your application's ``__main__``.
+It's particularly important to set up Twiggy *before spawning new processes*.

+.. _quick-setup:

 *******************
 Quick Setup
 *******************

-To quickly configure output, use the `quick_setup` function.
-Quick setup is limited to sending all messages to a file or ``sys.stderr``.
-A timestamp will be prefixed when logging to a file.
+:func:`quick_setup` quickly configures output with reasonable defaults and minimal customizability.
+Use it when you don't need a lot of customizability or as the default configuration that the user can override via configuration and if you use :ref:`dict_config`.

+The defaults will emit log messages of ``DEBUG`` level or higher to ``stderr``:

-.. autofunction:: quick_setup
+.. testcode:: quick-setup

-    :noindex:
+    from twiggy import quick_setup
+    quick_setup()

+.. seealso:: The API docs for complete information on :func:`quick_setup`'s parameters.

 .. _twiggy-setup: